samples-swap/swapanc.github.io/_posts/2019-09-23-openshift-4-code-ready-containers.md

 * Open Notepad with admin priviliges
 ![image](https://user-images.githubusercontent.com/10190444/65511982-60b62d00-dea6-11e9-8770-d569f8c7c30f.png)

-* Open the hosts file in C:\Windows\System32\drivers\etc with DNS entries for Openshift
+* Open the hosts file in C:\Windows\System32\drivers\etc with ip address entries for your Openshift VM
 ```bash
 # replace you VM ip address with the address below and save the file
 172.18.7.77  api.crc.testing